rmatsum836/mbuild-cookiecutter/README.md

 ## Continuous Integration

-Continuous integration is done with [Travis-CI](https://travis-ci.org) for both Linux and MacOS testing.
+Continuous integration is done with [Azure](https://azure.microsoft.com/en-us/services/devops/) for both Linux and MacOS testing.
-Travis-CI is free for open source projects and allows you to test and verify that your mBuild recipe works with various OS and Python versions.
+Azure DevOps is free for open source projects and allows you to test and verify that your mBuild recipe works with various OS and Python versions.

-Currently, continuous integration is setup to test Linux and MacOS builds for Python versions 3.6 and 3.7.
-The build instructions are contained in `.travis.yml` and is designed to work out of the box.
+Currently, continuous integration is setup to test Linux and MacOS builds for Python versions 3.7 and 3.8.
+The build instructions are contained in `azure-pipelines.yml` and is designed to work out of the box.
 However, you may have to edit the instructions to include any new dependencies.